hollowdll/hakjdb/docs/api.md

 The storage service `StorageService` is defined in the `storage.proto` file.
 This service contains RPCs to work with operations related to data storage.

-Common gRPC metadata keys for this service's RPCs:
+Common gRPC metadata for this service's RPCs:
+- `password`: The server password if the server is password protected.
 - `database-name`: The database to use.
 Required.

 RPCs: